 Site Overlay

-Debarment List
+FDA Debarment

-The FDA Debarment List includes individuals and entities debarred or sanctioned for abuse, fraud, or integrity issues under sections 306(a) or (b) of the Federal Food, Drug, and Cosmetic Act 21 U.S. Code § 335a — Debarment, temporary denial of approval, and suspension or 21 U.S. Code § 335b Civil penalties as published in the Federal Register.
+The FDA Debarment List includes individuals and entities debarred or sanctioned for abuse, fraud, or integrity issues under sections 306(a) or (b) of the Federal Food, Drug, and Cosmetic Act 21 U.S. Code §335a — Debarment, temporary denial of approval, and suspension or 21 U.S. Code §335b Civil penalties as published in the Federal Register.

 About the FDA Debarment List